Has your physical or occupational therapist diagnosed your child with low muscle tone?

 This shoe style will work for an infant or a child that fits below a shoe size 7.
 But, if you have a child with low muscle tone wearing over a shoe size 7, then take a look at the shoe style below (it provides similar features than the one mentioned above) and is available for bigger children.

-In certain cases, providing your child with a pair of good, supportive shoes will not be enough.
-You will notice your child walking better but not straight enough..
+In certain cases, providing your children with a pair of good, supportive shoes will not be enough to improve their posture and help them walk and run straighter.

-If an orthotic is required for extra support and to help align your child’s feet and legs to walk straighter, then take a look at one of the most supportive orthotics (that I have fitted before) for children with low muscle tone:
+If this is the case with your child, then an orthotic might be required for extra support and to help align your child’s feet and legs to walk straighter.
+There is one particular orthotic that I have fitted before that has proven to improve the way children walk and run, and I have used it for several children with low muscle tone:

 - This orthotic is specifically designed to provide firm arch support and cushioning,